 If the eServices button turns yellow, this is a warning that the Listener Service has recently been down.
 It can remain yellow for a few days, even once the issue has been resolved.
 To return the button to grey, acknowledge the errors by clicking Ack under Listener Service History.

 Stop Monitoring: The only way to stop monitoring of the Listener Service is to uninstall the Listener Service, then click Stop Monitoring.
-See Service Manager to uninstall the service.
+Uninstall the service using the service manager.